Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 Before moving on there is one last consideration for variable names.
 If your data is longitudinal, you may need to add rules for accounting for time in your variable names as well.

-Depending on how you plan to merge your data, there are two different ways to account for time.
+Depending on how you plan to combine your data over time, there are two different ways to account for time.

 1. Concatenate time to your variable names.
 You do this if you plan to merge your data across time in [wide format](#structure).
 The reason you need to concatenate time to your variable names here is because your variable names will repeat (`anx1` in wave 1, `anx1` in wave 2).
 And remember from our guidelines above, all variable names in a dataset **must** be unique.
-In order to create unique variable names and correctly interpret when items were asked, we add time to our variable names.
+In order to create unique variable names and correctly interpret when items were given, we add time to our variable names.
 The only variables you will not assign time to are your [linking variables](#columns) (such as student unique identifier, teacher unique identifier, and so on).
 Those variables need to stay identical for linking purposes and will only appear once in your data after merging.
 2. Create time variables and add them to your data.
 You do this if you plan to append your data over time in [long format](#structure).
 Appending your data in long format requires no additional work in terms of variable naming.
 As discussed in our data structure chapter, you actually want your variables to be identically formatted and named across time when appending.
 So here, in order to differentiate when items were asked, we add a new variable such as `time` or `wave` and add the appropriate value for each row.

 During an active project, it is actually best to not combine data and to store all datasets as distinct files until you are either ready to internally use your data or you are ready to publicly share your data (during the preparing for archiving phase).
 At that time you can make a decision on the best way to combine your data (if you need to combine them at all), and programatically add time to variable names (if necessary) [@reynolds_basics_2022].
 Waiting to combine data has benefits:

-1. Having variables named consistently over time (with no time component added) allows you to easily reuse your data collection and data capture tools, as well as your cleaning code, each wave
+1. Having variables named consistently over time (with no time component added) allows you to easily reuse your data collection and data capture tools, as well as your cleaning code, each wave.
 2. Storing files separately prevents you from potentially wasting time combining your data in a way that ends up not actually being useful or from wasting time merging datasets that later need to be re-combined because you find an error in an individual dataset at some point.

+#### Time in variable names

 While combining your datasets across time should not happen early on in your project, it is helpful to consider early on how you *might* combine data in the future.
-If you do plan to potentially merge data in a **wide format**, it can be helpful to go ahead and plan your rule for adding time to variable names, and add that rule to your style guide.
+If you do plan to potentially merge data in a wide format, it can be helpful to go ahead and plan your rule for adding time to variable names, and add that rule to your style guide.
 Just be abundantly clear in your guide that this time component should only be added when datasets are combined.

 There is no right or wrong way to assign time in your variable names necessarily.
 Just make sure you continue to follow the rules from above (such as never starting a variable name with a number).
 Below are some options for adding time to a sample variable, `s_gender`.